arlac77/mf-hosting/README.md

 Hosting definitions

-Information used to create packages
+Information used to create packages/images